 Care management – also known as Aging Life Care Management or Geriatric Care Management – is a service provided by a qualified professional, such as a social worker or nurse, with specialized training on issues associated with aging and disabilities.
-Through consultation, assessment, care coordination and advocacy, care managers work with clients and families to address these challenges and help them to attain the highest quality of care and quality of life given their circumstances.
-Care managers assure that a client receives the needed services in a supportive, efficient, and cost- effective manner.
+Through consultation, assessment, care coordination, and advocacy, care managers work with clients and families to address these challenges and help them to attain the highest quality of care and quality of life given their circumstances.
+In addition, care managers assure that a client receives the needed services in a supportive, efficient, and cost-effective manner.
 You can learn more about the profession by visiting the Aging Life Care Association (ALCA).
 We at Guiding Care are members of ALCA and are committed to the ALCA Code of Ethics and Standards of Practice.

-While most of our clients are seniors, we do serve adults with disabilities or complex medical needs such as younger- onset Alzheimer’s disease, ALS, and adults with developmental disabilities.
-Family caregivers can benefit from the support and professional guidance of a care manager and can feel prepared in the event of an emergency should something happen to them.
+While most of our clients are seniors, we serve adults with disabilities or complex medical needs such as younger-onset Alzheimer’s disease, ALS, and adults with developmental disabilities.
+Family caregivers can also benefit from the support and professional guidance of a care manager and feel prepared in an emergency should something happen to them.

 You may benefit from hiring a care manager if you or the person you are caring for: